Mirror work is strangely confronting, undeniably intimidating, a little embarrassing … but also profoundly healing.

 Now tell me how you feel.

-If you’re like most people, you will feel uncomfortable.
-You may feel awkward, unsettled, embarrassed, emotional, or other feelings like self-loathing and criticism arise.
+If you’re like most people, you’ll feel uncomfortable.
+You may feel awkward, unsettled, embarrassed, or emotional.
+You might even notice patterns of self-loathing and self-criticism arise.

 Why does this happen?